River Wear

-The River Wear (/ˈwɪər/, WEER-') in North East England rises in the Pennines and flows eastwards, mostly through County Durham, to the North Sea in the City of Sunderland.
+The River Wear (/ˈwɪər/, WEER-') in Northern England rises in the Pennines and flows eastwards, mostly through County Durham, to the North Sea in the City of Sunderland.
 At 60 mi long, it is one of the region's longest rivers.
 The Wear wends in a steep valley through the cathedral city of Durham and gives its name to Weardale in its upper reach and Wearside by its mouth.

 Etymology

 The origin behind the hydronym Wear is uncertain but is generally understood to be Celtic.
 The River Vedra on the Roman Map of Britain may very well be the River Wear.
 The name may be derived from Brittonic *wejr (<*wẹ:drā), which meant "a bend" (cf. Welsh -gwair-).
 An alternative but very problematic etymology might involve *wẹ:d-r-, from a lengthened form of the Indo-European root *wed- "water".
 Also suggested is a possible derivation from the Brittonic root *wei-, which is thought to have meant "to flow".
 The name Wear has also been explained as being an ancient Celtic name meaning "river of blood".

 It is possible that the Wear has the same etymology as the River Wyre in Lancashire, the Quair Water in Scotland, the Weser in Germany and the Vistula in Poland.